mbeddr/mps-platform-docs/src/doc/docs/reference/standard_plugins.md

-# Standard plugins in MPS
+# Standard Plugins in MPS

 The following list contains the plugins that are installed in MPS 2021.1 and later by default: